LearningRegistry/LearningRegistry/docs/spec/Access_Services/index.rst

 The service SHALL include the Learning Registry JSON resource data description document format

-metadataPrefix specified in the metadataformats structure in the service description:changes:` `(e.g., "LR_JSON_0.10.0") in the results list of formats.
+metadataPrefix specified in the metadataformats structure in the service description (e.g., "LR_JSON_0.10.0") in the results list of formats.

 API
 ===